ethz-asl/vi_realsense/README.md

  * Follow the instructions in these chapters in the intel wiki to prepare your system and dependencies for librealsense.
     * https://github.com/IntelRealSense/librealsense/blob/master/doc/installation.md#ubuntu-build-dependencies
     * https://github.com/IntelRealSense/librealsense/blob/master/doc/installation.md#prerequisites
+    NOTE: You can either build and install the SDK (and the patched modules) from source or using apt-get.
+The latter is the better choice if the version of librealsense you need is not some custom one.
     * **Troubleshooting:**
-        If the patching of the kernel fails because the videobuf2_core ore uvcvideo module cannot be unloaded, make sure your sensor is unplugged and then try this:
+      * If the patching of the kernel fails because the videobuf2_core ore uvcvideo module cannot be unloaded, make sure your sensor is unplugged and then try this:
         ```bash
         sudo modprobe -r uvcvideo
         sudo modprobe -r videobuf2_core
         sudo modprobe -r videodev
         ```
+      * If patching the kernel module fails (e.g. uvcvideo, or videodev) it might be caused by UEFI safe boot enabled on your system, which prevents these changes.
+Disable it in the BIOS menu and retry the installation

  * Build librealsense: `catkin build librealsense2`
  * Build realsense: `catkin build realsense2_camera`